pbialon/armory-interview-task/README.md

 We fix the heap, and we repeat the process until all lines from all files are read and printed.
 The solution works in _O(n * log(k) )_ time, where _n_ is the total number of lines in all files, and _k_ is the number of files.

+### What is not covered in the solution

+During the implementation I made the following assumptions:
+1. Number of log files is less than the limit of the open file descriptors on the machine.
+2. The combined length of any set of lines from the log files (1 line from each file) is less than 16,000,000,000
+3. All the logs files are located in a single directory on local disk, and they have the .log extension.
+4. If there is any error in parsing a log line, the line is ignored, and we log the error to the console.

+Apart from the first assumption, the other assumptions are not critical for the solution.
+To handle a case when the number of log files is greater than the limit of the open file descriptors, we can modify the solution to read the batches of log files, and create an output file for each batch.
+We can do it until we are left with less files to process than the limit of the open file descriptors.

+I didn't implement this, as I didn't have enough time to do it, but it can be done if needed.

 ### Repository Structure
 The repository structure consists of the following components: